ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

  * In the Agent Names box of the Agent record, select the name type “login” and enter the user’s username.
  * Select “Save All Changes” at the bottom of the screen.
  * You may now exit the Agent's record, your changes have been saved.

+---

 ### 3. Invite your user to become an Operator

-* Complete the following to invite your new team member to be an Operator:
 * Select Manage Arctos > Roles/Permissions > Arctos Users from the drop down menu at the top of the page
 * Search by the Arctos username
 * Click Invite
 * An E-mail will be sent to the user inviting them to become an Operator
-    * The user should follow the instructions and links in the email to accept responsibilities
+* The user should follow the instructions and links in the email in order to authenticate their account:

-* Send each team member who needs Operator permissions the following email:
+  * Log in to Arctos, then select “My Stuff” and “Profile” from the main Arctos menu
+  * Enter your password where requested
+  * If the password is acceptable (Oracle rules), a button will pop up to authenticate - click that
+  * If the password is not acceptable, change the password and try again

 ---

-Now that you are an Arctos user, I am going to invite you to become an Arctos Operator.
-You will receive an email from Arctos with instructions for authenticating your account for Operator status.
-To authenticate, PLEASE NOTE: After you select the link in the email, you will need to log in to Arctos, then select “My Stuff” and “Profile” from the main Arctos menu in order to see the Authentication form.
-Once you have completed the authentication, I will get a notification and then I will add some permissions to your profile so that you will be able to enter and edit data for the __________ collection.

-Call me if this doesn’t make sense or if you have any questions during the authentication process.

----

-### 5. Assign your Operators Roles and Permissions
+### 4. Assign your Operators Roles and Permissions

 * Follow the instructions for [How to assign Operator roles and permissions](https://arctosdb.github.io/documentation-wiki/how_to/How-to-assign-Operator-roles-and-permissions.html)